pkumarmshetty/inji-web-v12-t-T/docs/InjiWebSequence.md

 ### **PDF Download**

 - Mimoto uses the download credential data on the [VC PDF template](https://github.com/mosip/mosip-config/blob/collab1/credential-template.html)
-- It also applies the issuers wellknown display properties to modify the template text and background colour.
+- It applies the Issuer's well-known display properties based on the received locale value to adjust the template text and background color.
+If a locale is provided, it uses the corresponding display object from the Issuer's well-known otherwise, it selects the first display object that includes a locale.
 - It also uses order field in wellknown to render the fields in the same order.

 ### **Supported QR Codes**